-Items reimbursed through NOW funds shall be supplemental to any adaptations furnished under the Medicaid State Plan.
+Items reimbursed through NOW funds shall be supplemental to any adaptations furnished under the Medicaid state plan.

-A written, itemized, detailed bid, including drawings with the dimensions of the existing and proposed floor plans relating to the modification, must be obtained and submitted to the OCDD regional waiver office for prior authorization.
-The support coordinator will assist the recipient in completing the "Environmental Accessibility Adaptation Job Completion Form" (See Appendix
+A written, itemized, detailed bid, including drawings with the dimensions of the existing and proposed floor plans relating to the modification, must be obtained and submitted to the Human Services Authority or District office for prior authorization.
+The support coordinator will assist the recipient in completing the "Environmental Accessibility Adaptation Job Completion Form" (See Appendix D for a copy of this form.) and any other associated documentation to request prior authorization.
+The Human Services Authority or District must approve the request prior to any work being initiated.